-[4] Hand (1) (1) (1) (1) (1) (1) (1) (1) (1) (1) Site Area: 3.7 7 hectares 新年間ですますの中国の市の中国の Number of d wellings: minir ts Phase R R Development Type: Housing Developmen t Commencem ement: 2026 onwards Constraints: Highway impacts, environmental impacts, community impeducation and health impacts. unity impacts, Impacts to ir nfrastructure: L ocal and On Sit. e Infrastructure Requirement Cost £ (estimated) Funding Phasing Delivery Local or onsite costs Physical Infrastructure - Road Infrastructure - Developer to deliver access to the site for vehicles, cyclists and pedestrians from Kingston Road via the current school entrance and Unknown S106 278 Agreement Some works will commence i.e. access Developer with Nottinghamshire County Council.
-Local and on site adjacent land; and, a second access to Kingston Road beyond the Community Centre.
-Planning Conditions point from the offset to enable an opening up of the site for construction
+Constraints: Highway impacts, environmental impacts, community impacts,

+Impacts to infrastructure: Local and On Site

+Infrastructure Requirement Cost £ (estimated) Funding Phasing Delivery Local or onsite costs Physical Infrastructure Physical Infrastructure Road Infrastructure - Developer to deliver access to the site for vehicles, cyclists and pedestrians from Kingston Road via the current school entrance and adjacent land; and, a second access to Kingston Road beyond the Community Centre.
+Unknown S106 278 Agreement Planning Conditions Some works will commence i.e. access point from the offset to enable an opening up of the site for construction traffic.
+Developer with Nottinghamshire County Council.
+Local and on site

 Cycle and Pedestrian Infrastructure - Developer to deliver a safe and direct footpath and cycle links to integrate with existing neighbouring development at Kingston Road and South Avenue.
-Unknown S106 Planning Conditions Prior to first occupation Developer with Nottinghamshire County Council Local and on site Measures to address water supply and waste water treatment - including relocation / provision of existing utilities infrastructure Unknown Will vary S106 Planning Conditions To be agreed between developer and water utility companies Developer Severn Trent Water Nottinghamshire County Council On site Green and Social Infrastructure Housing Types - Provide for a mix of housing types including affordable and specialist housing 10% affordable 20% specialist S106 Planning Conditions To be agreed Developer Bassetlaw District Council Registered Partner Local Education - Make provision for primary and secondary school education infrastructure through an appropriate financial contribution £17,426 per primary place £23,875 per secondary place S106 To be agreed Developer Nottinghamshire County Council Local Health - The required cost per dwelling incurred for primary care services is £610. £61,000 S106 To be agreed Developer PCT NHS Local Green Infrastructure Tree Planting - the contribution of 5 trees per dwelling £100 per dwelling S106 Planning Conditions To be agreed Developer Local
+Measures to address water supply and waste water treatment - including relocation / provision of existing utilities infrastructure Unknown S106 Planning Conditions Will vary S106 Planning Prior to first occupation To be agreed between developer and water Developer with Nottinghamshire County Council Developer Severn Trent Water Nottinghamshire County Council Local and on site On site Conditions utility companies Green and Social Infrastructure Companies Housing Types - Provide for a mix of housing types including affordable and specialist housing 10% affordable 20% specialist S106 Planning Conditions To be agreed Developer Bassetlaw District Council Registered Partner Local Education - Make provision for primary and secondary school education infrastructure through an appropriate financial contribution £17,426 per primary place £23,875 per secondary place S106 To be agreed Developer Nottinghamshire County Council Local Health - The required cost per dwelling incurred for primary care services is £610. £61,000 S106 To be agreed Developer PCT NHS Local Green Infrastructure Tree Planting - the contribution of 5 trees per dwelling £100 per dwelling S106 Planning Conditions To be agreed Developer Local